moses-mbaga/semo/README.md

 ![Semo Screenshots](https://raw.githubusercontent.com/moses-mbaga/semo/refs/heads/main/banner.png)

 Semo is designed to offer a seamless movie and TV show streaming experience.
-With support for multiple streaming servers, synced watch progress, and fully customizable subtitles, Semo aims to be your go-to streaming app for enjoying your favorite content.
+With support for multiple streaming servers, synced watch progress, YouTube trailer playback, and fully customizable subtitles, Semo aims to be your go-to streaming app for enjoying your favorite content.

 ## Features

 🗂 Comprehensive Library

 - Access almost all movies and TV shows.
-- Explore a vast library to find something for everyone.
+- Explore a vast library to find something for everyone using TMDB data.

 🎥 Stream Playback

-- Play movies and TV shows directly using high-quality HLS streams.
+- Play movies and TV shows directly using high-quality HLS or file streams.
-- Multiple streaming servers to ensure uninterrupted viewing.
+- Multiple streaming servers with automatic fallbacks and quality labelling for direct-file sources.

 ⏳ Synced Watch Progress